atyenoria/react-native-webrtc-janus-gateway/README.md

 - "react-native-tab-navigator": "^0.3.4"
 - "react-native-gifted-chat": "^0.3.0"

-# Demo

 # Functionality
 - Janus WebRTC Gateway Video Room Implementation
-- Mobile Users can send teh audio and video msg to other paritciapnts up to 6 max (can configure in janus)
+- Mobile users can send teh audio and video msg to other paritciapnts up to 6 max (can configure in janus)
+- Friendly text chat

 # How it wokrs?